MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 When adding databases or elastic pools to a failover group, there is an initial seeding phase before data replication starts.
 The initial seeding phase is the longest and most expensive operation.
 Once initial seeding completes, data is synchronized, and then only subsequent data changes are replicated.
 The time it takes for the initial seeding to complete depends on the size of your data, number of replicated databases, the load on primary databases, and the speed of the link between the primary and secondary.
 Under normal circumstances, possible seeding speed is up to 500 GB an hour for SQL Database.
 Seeding is performed for all databases in parallel.

-## <a name="using-one-or-several-failover-groups-to-manage-failover-of-multiple-databases"></a> Use multiple failover groups to failover multiple databases
+## <a name="using-one-or-several-failover-groups-to-manage-failover-of-multiple-databases"></a> Use multiple failover groups to fail over multiple databases

 One or many failover groups can be created between two servers in different regions (primary and secondary servers).
 Each group can include one or several databases that are recovered as a unit in case all or some primary databases become unavailable due to an outage in the primary region.
 Creating a failover group creates geo-secondary databases with the same service objective as the primary.
 If you add an existing geo-replication relationship to a failover group, make sure the geo-secondary is configured with the same service tier and compute size as the primary.